Most Enterpise Transformations Stall Before They Fail

 -

-Refinement meetings increase, outcomes do not
+Refinement increases, but outcomes do not

 -

-Dependencies appear late and repeatedly
+Dependencies appear late—and repeatedly

 -